Cultivate confidence and motivation.

 Alas, I knew my hiatus couldn’t last forever.
 Amid all the new mommy bliss, my husband and I learned we would become parents for the second time a few months after our son’s first birthday!
 What a blessing – another healthy and beautiful baby boy.

-I stayed home for close to another year when I started to feel disconnected from the workforce.
+I stayed home for nearly another year when I started feeling disconnected from the workforce.
 I knew I wanted to ease back into it, so I started making some calls in hopes of finding something flexible and part-time.